Mandolin playing traditions worldwide: Carlo Curti

 Cotton Exposition (1885) in New Orleans and then toured the United States.
 The band included as many as seven bandolóns.
 Bandolóns were developed in Mexico, guitar sized instruments with 18 strings (in 6 courses of 3) related to the bandurria.
 When described in U.S. newspapers, it was noted that they looked like large mandolins.
 It was also noted that Carlo Curti was a well-known mandolin player, and some newspapers never found out what the bandolóns were, calling them mandolins.

 The confusion may have added further to the impression in the United States that the mandolin and bandurria families were related.
 Musician Robert Braine wrote in the Etude in August 1918 that "the craze for the mandolin in the United States was a direct result of the concert tours, covering several years, of two of such orchestras, the 'Spanish Students' and the 'Mexican Typical Orchestra' from Mexico City."
 Braine was aware of the nature of the Neapolitan mandolin, but lumped mandolins and bandurrias together in his article, saying that the mandolin was "played, studied and taught" in Spain, Mexico and the South American countries.

 New Zealand

 The Auckland Mandolinata mandolin orchestra was formed in 1969 by Doris Flameling (1932–2004).
 Soon after arriving from the Netherlands with her family, Doris started teaching guitar and mandolin in West Auckland.
 In 1969, she formed a small ensemble for her pupils.
 This ensemble eventually developed into a full-size mandolin orchestra, which survives today.
 Doris was the musical director and conductor of this orchestra for many years.
 The orchestra is currently led by Bryan Holden (conductor).

 The early history of the mandolin in New Zealand is currently being researched by members of the Auckland Mandolinata.

+Peru

+The mandolin is a recurrent instrument in the Andean music of Peru and in particular the huayno genre.